Our Passionist Cloister

 Nevertheless, cloistered life is not a cheap grace.
 It does call for mature and generous hearts who are willing, as it were, to lay down their lives (deny self) for the sake of Christ and the Church.

 While we do seem to be “giving up” our families and friends, God gives them back to us on a more elevated plane.
 Deep spiritual bonds begin to be formed between a cloistered nun and her loved ones.
 And over the years, God sends her many more people to love and cherish as part of her extended family.
 Christ gives His bride the whole Church to love and pray and care for, especially priests, missionaries and seminarians.
-This is the grace of a profound spiritual motherhood which you can read about at the Congregation for the Clergy in the form of a beautiful book on PDF or in the form of a letter from Cardinal Hummes.
+This is the grace of a profound spiritual motherhood which you can read about at Congregation for the Clergy

 It is important to note that in our primitive rule, St. Paul of the Cross allowed lay women to enter the cloister to make retreats.
 He also provided for “aspirants” or young girls who would be educated within the monastery with a view to becoming Passionist Nuns themselves.
 And finally, St. Paul of the Cross allowed for the teaching of catechism to young girls who were preparing for their First Holy Communion.
 They were also to be taught how to meditate and pray on the Passion of Jesus.

-Here in the U.S. our Nuns never educated young girls nor prepared children for their First Communion, but all of our monasteries hosted retreats for lay women inside the enclosure until the late 1960′s.
-This arrangement proved a challenge for those monasteries that did not have separate retreat houses.
-There was danger that the true contemplative spirit would be lessened, and three of the five U.S. monasteries discontinued the retreats, even though the Rule still permitted this ministry of hospitality.
+Here in the U.S. our Nuns never educated young girls nor prepared children for their First Communion, but all of our monasteries hosted retreats for lay women inside the enclosure until the late 1960's.
+Having retreatants inside the cloister proved a challenge for those monasteries that did not have separate retreat houses.
+Because of the danger that the true contemplative spirit would be lessened, these monasteries discontinued the retreats, even though the Rule still permitted this ministry of hospitality.

 It is also important to know that our 1979 Constitutions revised according to the mandate of the Church, and approved by the Holy See contain the following paragraphs: